gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 Unzip the image and write it to the MicroSD card.
 On Windows, I use [Win32 Disk Imager](http://sourceforge.net/projects/win32diskimager/).
 More detailed instructions and instructions for other operating systems may be found on [Raspberrypi.org's Installing Images](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 Insert the MicroSD into the Pi.

+**NOTE: Versions of Raspbian later than December 2016 ship with SSH disabled.
+SSH may be enabled by adding a file named _ssh_ to the boot directory of the SD card.
+See https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/**

 ## <a name="2"></a>Connect to the Pi